spencerparkin/Frumpy/README.md

 ![snapshot](https://github.com/spencerparkin/Frumpy/blob/master/Screenshot.png?raw=true)

-As you can see, it looks like crap and renders really slow.
+Here I've compared what I'm rendering against what 3Ds Max renders.
+As you can see, the Frumpy render looks like total crap in comparison.
+I still have some bugs to work out, clearly.
+But it's getting there.

+You can also see that it renders at an abismal 9.5 frames per second with only 400x400 pixel resolution.
+I'm not sure how to get that to go faster at the moment.